prathampalsingh/online_voting_system/README.md

       ```

    * **Access the application:** Open your web browser and navigate to `http://localhost:4200/` (or the port specified in the terminal output).

+**🏠 Home Page**

+The landing page introduces the importance of voting with a focus on the system's features and security.

+**🎛️ Admin Dashboard**

+The admin has access to a dashboard displaying the total number of users, parties, and voters.
+Additionally, the admin can manage voters and parties.

+**Features:**

+* View and manage voter details.
+* Add new political parties with their logos and constituencies.
+* Monitor voting activity in real-time.

+**📋 List of Voters**

+The admin can view the list of registered voters, along with their personal details, account status, and actions like Update or Delete voter accounts.

 **🖼️ Screenshots**